gaynorr/AlphaSimR/README.md

 # README #

-Use the following command to install this package using devtools: install_bitbucket("gaynorr/AlphaSimR",auth_user="YouUserName",password="YourPassword")
+Use the following command in the devtools library to install the package: install_bitbucket("gaynorr/AlphaSimR", auth_user="YouUserName", password="YourPassword")